bengrina/markdown-cv/index.md

 <a href="aymane.bengrina6@etu.univ-lorraine.fr">aymane.bengrina6@etu.univ-lorraine.fr</a>
 </div>

-Business Law student with a keen interest in technology.
+French Business Law student with a keen interest in technology, seeking a career between those two worlds to benefit the public good.

 ## Education